StrikeWasTaken/door/README.md

 - Adding Interactions to an object (Click and Gold purchase)
 - Allowing Player to jump in following room
 - Notification
+- Killing player giving the name of what they died to